-- assess the balance of skills within the board / committee; - identify attributes required for any new appointments; - review practices and procedures to improve efficiency and effectiveness; - consider the effectiveness of the board / committee's decision-making processes; - recognise the board / committee's outputs and achievements.
+- assess the balance of skills within the board / committee; - identify attributes required for any new appointments; - review practices and procedures to improve efficiency and effectiveness; - consider the effectiveness of the board / committee's decision making processes; - recognise the board / committee's outputs and achievements.

-The board last conducted a full evaluation in November 2017, which was considered by the Nomination and Governance Committee in January 2018.
-In 2018, the committee engaged Latham & Watkins to carry out a review of the club's governance arrangements which concluded that overall it was fit for purpose.
-A small number of recommendations to enhance some aspects of the governance of the club were proposed to, and approved by, the board and these will be actioned by the managers.
+The Standard Club board last conducted a full evaluation in November 2017, which was considered by the Nomination and Governance Committee in January 2018.
+Latham & Watkins were engaged by the Standard Club to conduct a review of the governance structure of the board, its committees and subsidiaries.
+The review concluded that overall it was fit for purpose.
+A small number of recommendations, to enhance some aspects of the governance of the club, were proposed to and approved by the board and these will be actioned by the manager.

 The Nomination and Governance Committee makes recommendations to the board in respect of enhancements that it considers desirable following its review of the evaluation results.
-Each October, it considers the progress against actions in respect of improvements identified in the results of the evaluation process.